yk2684/yk2684.github.io/README.md

 # My Website

-Script for my landing page/website.
+This is the script for my website.
+It's mainly an exercise to learn HTML/CSS/Javascript.
+Any comments or feedback appreciated.